 Future AI innovations should focus on improving the experiences of patients and healthcare professionals.
 Patients look forward to speedier, more accurate diagnoses and cost-effective, high-quality treatments to enhance their healthcare experience.
 Easier accessibility, timely treatment, reduction in dosage errors (amounting to 37% of all medical errors), reduced hospital stays, etc., are just the starting point.

 Healthcare professionals must have enough time to provide better care.
 Automating administrative workflows of non-patient activities can help with this.
 AI-enabled workflow assistants can help doctors and nurses achieve 17% and 51% time savings, respectively.
 AI-powered imaging and diagnosis, clinical decision support systems, precision surgeries, etc., help provide quality care.

 Microbots that seamlessly travel through our bodies to do minor repairs or hand-held ultrasound scan devices hooked to healthcare systems are no longer mere sci-fi scenarios.
-They are part of the future of AI and robotics in the healthcare sector.
+They are part of the future of the healthcare industry.